The dresser is done!

 Lucky for me (or thanks to my sleuth skills) this shabby little Ikea Tarva dresser popped up, and it was perfect in all its’ sloppily-stained glory:

 The asking price was $40 but they accepted my offer of $30, and that afternoon Miss Tarva was home safe in my garage, ready for her Extreme Makeover.
-Okay, now what?
+Here’s what you’ll need for this project:

 I’ve been around a lot of trim in my day, and knew there was a variety of fluted trim that could create the look I was after.
 I reached out to my friends at Ekena Millwork (I use them for all my fancy trim projects) and requested three different products to try out: